meshcloud/meshcloud-docs/docs/meshstack.aws.sso-setup.md

 id: meshstack.aws.sso-setup
 title: SSO Setup
 ---
+## Configure AAD as IdP for AWS SSO

 This section describes how to set up AWS SSO with Azure Active Directory.

 ### Create an Enterprise Registration